 The birth was registered on February 2, 1904, by his father Jan Kleinstra, who was 26 years old and worked as a "schipper".
 Jan Kleinstra lived in Noordschans in the municipality of Klundert/Zevenbergen at that time.
 Hille's Japanese POW card further specifies that he originated from Buinen (a locality within the Borger municipality) and lists his mother's name as Ijtje Hansma, confirming genealogical records.
 Documents from the Dutch War Graves Foundation indicate he was a member of the Dutch Reformed Church (Nederlands Hervormde Kerk).

-Hille married my great-grandmother Maria Hendrina Reedeker (born September 22, 1903 in Markelo) on 1 September 1926 in Sneek, Friesland.
+Hille married my great-grandmother Maria Hendrina Reedeker (born September 22, 1903 in Markelo)on 1 September 1926 in Sneek, Friesland.
 The witness was Jacob Kind ("commies ter secretarie").
 The consent document lists Maria Hendrina's parents as Willem Reediker and Froukje Harswinkei Fijpster.
-Family documents indicate the couple traveled to the Dutch East Indies shortly after their marriage.
+According to aWar Graves Foundation questionnaire completed by Maria Hendrina in 1962, Hille had already departed for the Indies in February 1926 — some months before their September wedding — suggesting he returned briefly for the marriage before the couple traveled together to the Dutch East Indies.

 Together they had three children, all born in the Dutch East Indies: my grandmother Maria Hendrina Kleinstra (born October 5, 1927 in Batavia, now part of Jakarta), Jacoba Annie Kleinstra (born November 14, 1929 in Batavia), and Willem Jan Kleinstra (born April 3, 1936 in Buitenzorg, now known as Bogor).